|

 At this time

-James J. Harrsion proposed a match race between Eclipse and his
+James J Harrsion proposed a match race between Eclipse and his

 own celebrated Virginia horse Sir Charles, a son of Sir Archy.